 While most data centers are quick to claim their systems are fully redundant, the terminology has become so muddled in recent years that their actual backup capabilities may not be clear.
-For MSPs and other companies looking to deliver a variety of bundled services through a data center, it’s worth taking a closer look at the approaches a facility takes to redundancy.
+For MSPs and other companies looking to deliver a variety of bundled services to customers, it’s worth taking a closer look at the approaches a facility takes to data center redundancy.
+The first thing to look for is the quality of the data center’s uninterruptible power supply (UPS) systems.
+A reliable facility will have thorough auditing policies in place to ensure that backup batteries are ready to spring into action at any moment.

-Every investigation into a data center’s infrastructure should begin with a thorough examination of its service level agreement (SLA).
+Every assessment of data center infrastructure should begin with a thorough examination of its service level agreement (SLA).
 This document provides details about the services a facility promises to deliver and stipulates penalties for the data center if it fails to comply.
-As legally binding documents, SLAs are critical for customers looking to protect their data and assets.
+As legally binding documents, uptime SLAs are critical for customers looking to protect their data and assets.

-The most important part of an SLA is the level of service uptime is promises to deliver.
-Expressed as a percentage, the SLA’s uptime guarantee indicates how often its servers will be up and running.
-Modern, enterprise-level data centers should provide at the very least 99.99% uptime, with every additional “9” delivering a higher level of reliability.
-The SLA will also lay out various responsibilities the data center has with regards to technical support, transparency, and remuneration.
+Expressed as a percentage, the uptime SLA’s guarantee indicates how often its servers will be up and running.
+Modern, enterprise-level data centers should provide at the very least 99.99% SLA uptime, with every additional “9” delivering a higher level of reliability.
+The uptime SLA will also lay out various responsibilities the data center has with regards to technical support, transparency, and remuneration.

 Providing services through a data center can sometimes be a challenging task.
 Implementing systems and building up networks within the data center environment takes planning and expertise that even experienced IT personnel may not possess.
 A facility that offers qualified technicians who can make migration and integration efforts work together smoothly helps customers focus more of their valuable resources on delivering services that benefit their business.